panzerdp/dmitripavlutin.com/content/posts/120-this-interview-questions/index.md

 While `setTimeout()` function uses the `object.logMessage` as a callback, still, it inovkes `object.logMessage` as a regular function, rather than a method.

-And inside of a regular function `this` equals the global object, which is `window` in case of the browser environment.
+And inside of a regular function `this` equals the global object, which is `window` in the case of the browser environment.

-That's why `console.log(this.message)` inside `logMessage` method actually logs `window.message`, which is `undefined`.
+That's why `console.log(this.message)` inside `logMessage` method logs `window.message`, which is `undefined`.

 *Side challenge: how can you fix this code so that `'Hello, World!'` is logged to console by `logMessage()` method?
 Write your solution in a comment below!*